cavapoo-cavoodle-dog-breed-info

 Slipping Kneecaps:

 Usually known as Patellar Luxation, in this disease, the kneecap of the dog is dislocated from its normal position.
-It can be caused by a trauma or a genetic malformation.
+It can be caused by trauma or a genetic malformation.
 The symptoms of Patellar Luxation are hindlimb lameness, abnormal hindlimb movement, and occasional skipping.

 Mitral Valve Disease:

-It is a heart defect in dogs when the Mitral Valve in the heart begins to leak and the left side of the heart does not pump blood normally.
+It is a heart defect in dogs when the Mitral Valve in the heart begins to leak, and the left side of the heart does not pump blood normally.
 One of the most common symptoms of this disease is a heart murmur.
 This disease may lead to heart failure.

 To avoid all the mentioned health conditions and other possible diseases, make it a habit to get your pup checked by a vet every six months.